 Former Superintendent Anthony Pope, who resigned effective July 2, will receive more than $99,000 as part of an agreement between him and the Marlborough School Committee.

 In exchange for a payment of $99,078.92, Pope acknolwedges that the city will not support any application for unemployment benefits.
 In addition, both parties agree not to disparage the other.

 The payout represents nearly nine months of pay based on Pope's current annual salary of $160,000.

 Documents associated with the agreement show it was signed by Pope on July 3, and notarized in the state of Florida.
 Mayor Arthur Vigeant signed the agreement on July 5 and it was released a day later.

-Pope's resignation, which was announced by Vigeant on June 26, capped several months of turmoil and controversy in the Marlborough Public Schools.
+, capped several months of turmoil and controversy in the Marlborough Public Schools.